d-sandborn/neutral-density/README.md

 ### conda

 This work is not yet available via conda-forge , but that is a target for future development if interest warrants it.
+To install in a conda or mamba environment, continue with the local install, below, making sure to install all requirements before pip installation to avoid pip/conda conflicts.

 ### local install

 Clone to your machine.
-Ensure pip and python, and all requirements are installed in a virtual environment (we suggest [this method](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html)).
+Ensure pip, python, and all requirements are installed in a virtual environment (we suggest [this method](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html)).
 Install by navigating to the unzipped directory and running the following command in a terminal emulator

 ```bash
 python -m pip install -e .